jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 When running these experiments, the most important step is to diagnose the MCMC for convergence.
 I adopt 3 ways of assessing convergence for this model by observing mixing and stationarity of the chains and $\hat{R}$. $\hat{R}$ is the factor by which each posterior distribution will reduce by as the number of samples tends to infinity.
 A perfect $\hat{R}$ value is 1, and values less than $1.1$ are indicative of convergence.

-Below are trace plots for each parameter, and each chain is stationary and mixed well.
+Below are trace plots for each parameter, and each chain is stationary and mixes well.
 Additionally, all $\hat{R}$ values are less than $1.1$.

 &nbsp;
 ![](/assets/canada-trace-plots.png)